ptagseth/kanoa-software/docs/systemFunctions/lot/getLotEvents.md

 <PurpleBox>This function is part of the <b>kanoaOPS</b> module</PurpleBox>

 <HeaderBox header="Description">
   Retrieves lot events filtered by the provided parameters.
+Input parameters are inclusive, e.g. an end date is 1/1 at 12:00PM will be included in the results.
 </HeaderBox>

 <HeaderBox header="Syntax">